 How long does the Italian Wine Harvest last?

 Because of the differing climates in the various regions of Italy, our wine harvest season will run from late August to mid-October.
-Wine enthusiasts from around the world prefer to visit our busy vineyards during this time, as they can see where some of their favorite bottles begin.
+Wine enthusiasts from around the world prefer to visit our busy vineyards during this time, as they can see where some of their favorite Italian wine bottles begin.
 Tourists can enjoy mild-tempered days and refreshingly cool evenings as they explore the various regions of Italy during the harvest season.

 Fun Fact!
 The Harvest Moon and the Wine Moon are one in the same.